shreyaajainn31/shreyaajainn31/README.md

  Hi there!
 I am #opentowork

- My name is Shreya and I'm pursuing Masters in computer science from University at Buffalo.
+ My name is Shreya and I completed Masters in computer science from University at Buffalo.
 Here's some info about me!

 ⚡ Work experience: